 The music playing on this page is "Dan Sebenarnya" by Yuna

-Deborah Elizabeth Whaley is an artist, curator, writer, Senior Scholar for Digital Arts and Humanities for DSPS, director of the Digital Humanities graduate certificate. and Professor of American Studies and African American Studies at the University of Iowa.
-Whaley received degrees in American Studies from the University of California, Santa Cruz (BA), California State University, Fullerton (MA), and the University of Kansas (PhD).
-Her research and teaching fields include the institutional history, theories, and methods of American and cultural studies, 19th and 20th century American cultural history, comparative ethnic studies, Black cultural studies, the digital humanities, popular culture, and the visual arts.
+Deborah Elizabeth Whaley is an artist, curator, writer, poet, vegan blogger, and Professor at the University of Iowa.
+From 2017-2020, she served as Senior Scholar for Digital Arts and Humanities for DSPS, where she was an ambassador and liaison for the digital humanities, as well as director of the Public Digital Humanities graduate certificate.
+Currently, she is an administrative fellow in the College of Liberal Arts and Sciences Office of the Dean.
+Whaley received degrees in American Studies from the University of California, Santa Cruz (BA), California State University, Fullerton (MA), and the University of Kansas (PhD with Honors).
+Her research and teaching fields include American literature, history, and culture; the institutional history, theories, and methods of American and cultural studies; 18th century to contemporary cultural history, comparative ethnic studies, Black cultural studies, the digital humanities, the medical humanities, popular culture, and the visual arts.

-Her recent book is Black Women in Sequence: Re-inking Comics, Graphic Novels, and Anime (2015); it explores graphic novel production and comic book fandom, looking in particular at African, African American, and multiethnic women as deployed in television, film, animation, gaming, and print representations of comic book and graphic novel characters.
+Her recent and critically acclaimed book is Black Women in Sequence: Re-inking Comics, Graphic Novels, and Anime (2015); it explores graphic novel production and comic book fandom, looking in particular at African, African American, and multiethnic women as deployed in television, film, animation, gaming, and print representations of comic book and graphic novel characters.
+Mentioned in the New York Times as a leading work in the field of sequential art and representation, Black Women Sequence has garnered attention as a focus of review on television, print and online periodicals, podcasts, and remains a popular lecture choice of libraries and universities.
 Professor Whaley's first book is: Disciplining Women: Alpha Kappa Alpha, Black Counterpublics, and the Cultural Politics of Black Sororities (2010).
 In it, she examines the cultural practices, cultural work, and politics of the oldest historically Black sorority.

 Whaley was co-curator, with Kembrew McLeod, of the University of Iowa Museum of Art exhibition, "Two Turntables and a Microphone: Hiphop Contexts Featuring Harry Allen's Part of the Permanent Record; Photos From the Previous Century," and she has served as a consultant or feature writer for exhibitions on Black popular music and Black sequential art.
-Whaley is on the editorial board of the journal American Studies, and formerly served on the editorial board for American Studies: Euroasian Perspectives and Lexington Press' Africana Studies book series.
-She was the 2013-2014 chair of the Women's Committee for the American Studies Association and now is serving as a committee member for the ASA's committee on departments, programs, and centers.
+Whaley is editor (with Mark Anderson) of the journal Addressing the Crisis, she is on the editorial board of the journal American Studies, and formerly served on the editorial board for American Studies: Euroasian Perspectives and Lexington Press' Africana Studies book series.
+She was the 2013-2014 chair of the Women's Committee for the American Studies Association and now is serving as co-chair for the ASA's committee on departments, programs, and centers.